djaus2/FolderTx/README.md

 # FolderTx
+UA WP App

-Transfer a DNCore folder using File Sahre..
+Transfer a .Net Core  App folder using File Share to to an IoT  Device..
 Ftp coming.